 Registering to attend an event:

 When you RSVP for one of our in-person or online events, we need to collect some personal information in order to manage our attendee list and communicate with you about important details regarding the event.
-Only Foundation staff and our authorized agents have access to this information.
+Only KFF staff and our authorized agents have access to this information.

 At the time you are registering for an event, we may also request your permission to subscribe to our email newsletters, daily news, research release announcements or future event invitations.
 See the “Our email lists” section above for information regarding our subscriber lists.

 Because we care about the safety and privacy of children online, we comply with the Children’s Online Privacy Protection Act of 1998 (COPPA).
 COPPA and its accompanying FTC regulation establish United States federal law that protects the privacy of children using the Internet.
 We do not knowingly contact or collect personal information from children.
 Our site is not intended to solicit information of any kind from children.
 It is possible that by fraud or deception we may receive information pertaining to children.
 If we are notified of this, as soon as we verify the notification, we will immediately obtain parental consent or otherwise delete the information from our servers.

 If you wish to notify us of our receipt of information by children, please do so through our feedback form.

 Resale or disclosure of information to third parties: